First Day of Autumn 2026: Autumn (Fall) Equinox Date & Exact Time

 What Is the Autumn Equinox?

-Equinoxes happen when the Earth’s hemispheres aren’t tilted towards or away from the Sun.
+The autumnal equinox (as well as the spring equinox) is the moment when neither of the Earth’s hemispheres is inclined towards or away from the Sun.
 As a result, the Sun lies on the celestial equator, giving both hemispheres almost the same amount of sunlight.

 Each year, there are two equinoxes: one in the spring and one in the fall.
 Once the autumnal equinox happens, the relevant hemisphere (the northern one in September and the southern one in March) is tilting away from the Sun.
 This leads to fewer daylight hours there, with the Sun rising later and setting earlier.
 This tilt continues to increase until the winter solstice, when the hemisphere is tilted most strongly away from the Sun.